Strategic Forum for International S&T Cooperation

 However, it seems that more advanced R&I systems also have more collaborations and are better equipped to sustain and initiate new partnerships.
 In addition more efforts are needed with view to attracting the best talents to come to Europe.

 SFIC is shaping the international dimension of the ERA by engaging in coordination processes with the Commission to further developing ERA structures and by monitoring and reporting on the efforts within the various national roadmaps.

 SFIC provides recommendations to the European Council and the European Commission:

 Related to the development of the international cooperation perspective within the EU Framework Programmes;

 With regard to the funding mechanisms and instruments necessary for facilitating international STI cooperation;

 With view to linking the activities of SFIC with other ERA-related groups or EU-funded projects and initiatives;

 Related to the advancement of monitoring the international cooperation perspectives with adequate indicators.

-The work of the SFIC can be followed through their work programmes, annual reports to the European Council and the European Commission as well as meeting reports and written opinions (see section 02 KEY DOCUMENTS below).
+The work of the SFIC is partly implemented through Task Forces and Working Groups and can be followed through their work programmes, annual reports to the European Counciland the European Commission as well as meeting reports and written opinions (see section 03 KEY DOCUMENTS below).